OpenCageData/opencagedata-misc-docs/countrycode.md

 We aggregate many different geocoders ([see full list](https://opencagedata.com/credits)) and some may treat these territories as a different country than you expect.
-As a result, when forward geocoding for results in these territories we recommend you specify a comma seperated list for the `countrycode` parameter.
+As a result, when forward geocoding for results in these territories we recommend you specify a comma separated list for the `countrycode` parameter.

 As an example, when trying to restrict results to the island of Aruba, which is a a constituent country of the [Kingdom of the Netherlands](https://en.wikipedia.org/wiki/Kingdom_of_the_Netherlands), and has the ISO code `AW`, rather than specifying